Blockchains have a range of intriguing use cases, find out where you could start seeing blockchain next.

 While you may think of bitcoin when you think about using blockchain, there's a world of potential to be explored surrounding blockchain use cases.
 Find out how blockchain could improve your life in the future in a range of strange and intriguing ways.

 What are Public Blockchains?

-When using a public blockchain, you are interacting with a publicly visible open network.
+When using a public blockchain, you interact with a publicly visible open network.
 Whether you download the blockchain, send a transaction, or otherwise participate in the network.
 This information is distributed and public in at least some fashion.
-The most well-known example of a public blockchain is bitcoin.
-While many assume that bitcoin is anonymous, it comes down instead to how you choose to use it with only the promise of pseudonymity.
+The most well-known example of a public blockchain is Bitcoin.
+While many assume that Bitcoin is anonymous, it comes down to how you choose to use it with only the promise of pseudonymity.
 When using a public blockchain, it's common for your transactions or other interactions between addresses or smart contracts to be visible to anyone wanting to look.

 What information connects you to your wallet address or other activity depends significantly on how you do things like buying and selling cryptocurrency.
 Using an exchange that enforces rigorous KYC requirements, you should assume that addresses you use to send or receive crypto from this account are potentially known to be controlled by you personally.
 One of the ways you can trade cryptocurrency with more anonymity is through P2P trading.

 What are Private Blockchains?

 On the other hand, private blockchains are more associated with business environments and in-house blockchains that may not even be exposed to the outside world.
 While companies opting to integrate private blockchains may face less risk with managing a blockchain inside their "walled garden," the downside is they lose many of the positive aspects of public blockchains.
 Decentralization, access, trustlessness, and more potential blockchain benefits are removed when opting for a blockchain that deals with restricted access.
 It's easy to argue in many cases that these types of systems are closer to resembling a database than they are a blockchain.